bigooze/bigooze.github.io/README.md

 # I'm trying to learn about web design for the first time and renew my portfolio
-Basically I'm a n00b trying to learn at a turtle's pace...
-And because I'm not on social media, I needed a landing page for people to review my work, in the random-ass-offchance I got a referral or something.
-I followed a bunch of tutorials to learn the basics of Ruby so that I could learn the basics of Jekyll and Github Pages.
+Basically I'm a n00b trying to learn at a turtle's pace.
+And I'm not on social media, so I needed a landing page for people to review my work in the random-ass-offchance someone wanted to do that.
+I also always sort of dreamed about making parser games, and figured it's good to learn the basics of web design, git, hosting, and dip my toes into programming languages.
+I always thought I was pretty tech savvy until I followed some Jekyll/Ruby/Github tutorials "for absolute beginners..."
 Never used the command line or git/github before, but here we are!

 Here's the Jekyll theme I used with zero variations on the dark skin:

 ## Minimal Mistakes remote theme starter